Higher-Order Exceptional Points Induced by Non-Markovian Environments: Higher-order exceptional points

 \subsection{Classification of higher-order EPs}

 In the preceding discussion, we have shown that non-Markovian environments, in contrast to their Markovian counterparts, can induce higher-order EPs.
-However, the above analysis has focused on the simplest case, where only cavity $a$ is coupled to non-Markovian environments, the two structured non-Markovian reservoirs provided by the two ports are identical ($\lambda_{1}=\lambda_{2}$ and $\Gamma_{1}=\Gamma_{2}$), the bilateral couplings are balanced ($g_{1}=g_{2}$), and it follows that the linear coupling equals zero ($J=0$).
+However, the above analysis has focused on the simplest case, where only cavity $a$ is coupled to non-Markovian environments.
+The two structured non-Markovian reservoirs provided by the two ports are identical ($\lambda_{1} = \lambda_{2}\equiv \lambda$ and $\Gamma_{1} = \Gamma_{2}\equiv \Gamma$) or different (${\lambda _1} \ne {\lambda _2}$ and ${\Gamma _1} \ne {\Gamma _2}$).
 While the analysis of the simplest case is meaningful and provides us with a clear perspective on how non-Markovian structured reservoirs induce higher-order EPs, beyond this example, we now carry out a multi-parameter exploration of the higher-order EPs that may emerge in three-mode open optical systems.
-In this subsection, we present only the classification results of higher-order EPs based on different scenarios and parameter conditions, while the related details and derivation can be found in Appendices~\ref{General case-double} and ~\ref{Classification-details}.
+In this subsection, we present only the classification results of higher-order EPs based on different scenarios and parameter conditions, while the related details and derivation can be found in Appendices~\ref{General case-double}, \ref{Asymmetry analysis}, and ~\ref{Classification-details}.
 We emphasize that classifying higher-order EPs hinges on the memory effect, which scales inversely with environmental spectral width, and on the symmetric structure of the parameter space of the effective Hamiltonian.

 To facilitate the subsequent classification, Table~\ref{T:table I} lists the symbols involved in our classification of higher-order EPs together with a review of their corresponding physical meanings.
 In what follows, the analysis advances from the simplest to the most general case, in order of increasing parametric complexity, thereby expanding the effective dimensionality of a non-Markovian system.